-So, How’s Your Spirit?
+How’s Your Brain Doing?

 Today is PTSD Awareness Day 2017 and June is PTSD Awareness Month here in the United States.
 Law enforcement officers can experience overwhelming issues of cumulative stress and even Post-Traumatic Stress Disorder known as PTSD.
 We need to start taking care of each other.